sangeethnandakumar/EmbeddedStaticPage/README.md

 	</ItemGroup>
 ```

-## Create a WebRoot folder and embedd it
+## Create a WebRoot folder and embed it

+> NOTE: This will allow to embed all files inside WebRoot as well as subfolders

 ```xml
 	<!-- Add this ItemGroup to embed your static files -->